-HONOR ROLLS President's List of Distinguished Students
+HONOR ROLLS President's Honor Roll

-Full-time undergraduate students (12 or more semester credit hours in a regular semester or six or more in a summer session) who complete at least 12 enrolled hours (or six in a summer session) with a semester (not cumulative) grade-point average of 4.00, excluding zero-level courses, are placed on the President's List of Distinguished Students.
+Undergraduate students with a semester (not cumulative) grade-point average of 4.00, excluding zero-level courses, are placed on the President's Honor Roll.
 The grade of "P," "S" or "W" or grades earned through correspondence may not be included in meeting the minimum enrollment required or grade-point average required for an honor roll.